13 Sep How to Improve KPI Performance in Retail (2022)

-With the New Year comes new goals and resolutions.
-For retailers, this means taking stock of their company’s strengths and weaknesses, and identifying key performance indicators as they set their objectives for 2015.
+With global uncertainty in 2020 and beyond, the importance of retailers setting (and achieving) new goals is paramount to surviving (and thriving).
+This means taking stock of your company’s strengths and weaknesses, and identifying the most vital key performance indicators as you set your objectives for the year.

 Each retailer has its own unique set of KPIs that are used to evaluate the growth and success of the organization.
-Retailers need to pick the right KPIs based on the outcome they want to achieve or their strategic goals.
+Retailers need to pick the right KPIs based on the outcome they want to achieve or their strategic goals for a specific time-frame.
 For example, one retailer might want to manage their inventory better, so they would use KPIs like inventory to sales ratios or inventory integrity.
 On the other hand, another retailer might want to enhance the customer experience, so they would choose KPIs like customer satisfaction and retention.

 As we all know, the challenge isn’t in setting goals, it’s achieving them.
 In today’s omnichannel retail world, the best way to improve KPIs and meet yearly objectives is by adopting a predictive analytics solution that can forecast true demand, accurately allocate inventory, optimize promotions, and balance inventory and assortment between stores while being in tune with individual business goals.

 Some common examples of retail objectives are to reduce costs and eliminate the expense of out-of-stocks and overstocks.
 Below are a few examples of KPIs that retailers might choose in order to meet those objectives and an explanation of how a predictive analytics solution can help effectively and efficiently achieve those goals.

 The key to reducing the expense of out-of-stocks and overstocks is having the correct balance of inventory across stores.
 But demand fluctuates, and retailers that don’t have a comprehensive inventory and assortment balancing system across stores are seriously diluting their gross margin.